troyastorino/troyastorino/resources/projects/collabow.md

 are the natural language of brainstorming.
 I couldn't find a product that did what I wanted, so I decided I wanted to build it.

+Andrew Dorne and I applied to the [StartLabs](www.startlabs.org) C2C program.
+Along with [Paulina Mustafa](http://web.mit.edu/pmustafa/www/), we worked to turn Collabow into product.

 ## Lessons learned